apache/flink/docs/apis/streaming_guide.md

 DataStream<Integer> head = iteration.map(new IterationHead());
 {% endhighlight %}

-To close an iteration and define the iteration tail, the user calls `closeWith(iterationTail)` method of the `IterativeDataStream`.
+To close an iteration and define the iteration tail, the user calls `closeWith(feedbackStream)` method of the `IterativeDataStream`.
 This iteration tail (the DataStream given to the `closeWith` function) will be fed back to the iteration head.
 A common pattern is to use [filters](#filter) to separate the output of the iteration from the feedback-stream.

 {% highlight java %}
 DataStream<Integer> tail = head.map(new IterationTail());